 In my current role as Coordinator of Compliance for Baltimore County Public Schools I implemented a series of standard operating procedures for our office and, with my team, created a database of guidance documents and reference materials for schools to access to assist in developing appropriate IEPs for our students.
 One process developed was to determine FAPE for students that were unilaterally placed.
-This process led to the development and implementation of compliant IEPs to meet student's needs in BCPS.
+This process led to compliant IEPs to meet student's needs in BCPS and saved the system millions of dollars in private tuition payments.

-CEC Membership Information:
+Membership Information:

-Years of CEC Membership: 14 years
+Years of CEC Membership: 15

-Division Membership(s): Council of Administrators of Special Education
+Division Membership(s):